fionaoriordan/52445_19_asgmt/readme.md

 print(readfile.split('\r'))

-But in the output the paragraphy of text is still not split.
-I have finished the script assuming that the endline character '\n' exists within the text.
+But in the output the paragraph of text is still not split.
+I have finished the script assuming that the endline character '\n' exists within the text and have modified the text files to include sentences I have manually keyed and manually a return carriage to generate some endline characters '\n'. in order to test the script works when '\n' endline characters exist.

 ## References
 1. Python Documentation 3.7.3rc1 Tutorial 10.8.
 Dates and Times